npm package discovery and stats viewer.

 // Load and parse a theme

-const source = getBuiltinTheme('cyberpunk');
+const source = getBuiltinTheme('cyberpunk')

-const engine = new TSSEngine();
+const engine = new TSSEngine()

-// Apply styles to a widget
+// Resolve styles for a widget type

-const styles = engine.resolve('Box');
+const styles = engine.resolve('Box')

 How it works

-1. Tokenizer breaks .tss source into tokens
+1. Tokenizer breaks the .tss source into tokens

 2. Parser builds an AST from the token stream